olemartinlarsen/OleMartinLarsen/README.md

 # Hi there 👋
 I'm Ole Martin, a developer from <img src="https://img.icons8.com/color/48/000000/norway-circular.png" width="13" /> **Oslo, Norway**.
-I have a bachelor in Frontend and mobile development and are currently taking a master's in Applied Computer Science at [**Kristiania University College**](https://www.kristiania.no/en/) 👨‍🎓.
+I have a bachelor's degree in Frontend and mobile development and a masters's degree in Applied Computer Science from [**Kristiania University College**](https://www.kristiania.no/en/) 👨‍🎓.

 ### Things I work with